Foams, iterated wreath products, field extensions and Sylvester sums: Foams for the iterated wreath products of 's S2

 Together, these relations allow to reduce the number of immersion points along an $(n,n-1)$-seam to one or none.
 If such a seam closes into a disk which carries no additional decorations, it can then be reduced to either two parallel planes (top left relation in Figure~\ref{fig2_3}), if the original number of immersion endpoints along a seamed circle is even, or to $0$ (either one of the middle row relations in Figure~\ref{fig2_3}), if the number of immersion endpoints along a seamed circle is odd.

 Functor $T_{12}$ is just the permutation functor, induced by the transposition of two copies of the group $G_{n-1}$ in the direct product, and satisfies the relations

-We leave it to the reader to draw the corresponding relations on immersed foams.
-The second relation is induced by a foam with three facets and a triple intersection point of these facets, where three intersection seams meet.
+The corresponding relations on immersed foams are given in Figure~\ref{fig7_1}.
+The last relation is induced by a foam with three facets and a triple intersection point of these facets, where three intersection seams meet.
+Also see \cite[Figure 12]{CS98}.

-For a seam $C$ that's closed into a circle and bounds a disk $D$, as in the two top rows of Figure~\ref{fig2_3}, consider the number $m$ of immersion points on it (points where a red segment ends).
+For a seam $C$ that is closed into a circle and bounds a disk $D$, as in the two top rows of Figure~\ref{fig2_3}, consider the number $m$ of immersion points on it (points where a red segment ends).
 Using the above relations preserving the parity of $m$ we can reduce the foam to have at most one immersion point along $C$.
 From Figure~\ref{fig2_3} relations we then see that a diagram evaluates to $0$ if $m$ is odd.
 If $m$ is even, diagram can be simplified to one without $C$ and disk $D$, and immersion endpoints along $C$ matched in pairs.

 There are also obvious isotopy relations, some of which can be obtained from Figure~\ref{fig_isotopy} by substituting a direct product $H_1\times H_2$ for $H$ and converting diagrams into foams, see also \cite{Kh3}.